velodrome-finance/contracts/SPECIFICATION.md

 Pool helper contract that stores pool trading fees to keep them separate from the liquidity pool.

+### PoolFactory

+Responsible for pool creation and management.
+It facilitates creating and fetching liquidity pools for pairs of tokens, specifying whether they're stable or volatile.
+It additionally provides pool configuration using 3 roles:
+- Pauser: Switch the pool's pause state (enabling/disabling pool swaps)
+- FeeManager: Can set a custom fee per pool, with a maximum fee of 3%

 ### Router

 Standard UniswapV2-like Router interface.
 Supports multi-pool swaps, lp deposits